Iran will keep IAEA cameras turned off until nuclear deal is restored

 Iran’s foreign ministry spokesman Nasser Kanaani on Monday accused IAEA Chief Rafael Grossi of having “unprofessional, unfair and unconstructive views” on Tehran’s nuclear programme.

+He also added that Tehran hopes a return to the nuclear deal can be reached soon should the United States show goodwill.

+“Iran is committed to talks and will continue until a good and sustainable deal is reached,” Kanaani said at his weekly news conference.

-Iran’s nuclear programme is “galloping ahead” and the IAEA has very limited visibility on what is happening, Grossi said in an interview published on Friday.
+Iran’s nuclear programme is “galloping ahead” and the IAEA has very limited visibility on what is happening, Grossi told Spain’s El Pais newspaper in an interview published on Friday.

 Western powers warn Iran is getting closer to being able to sprint towards making a nuclear bomb.
 Iran denies wanting to.
 Indirect talks between Iran and the United States on reviving the 2015 deal have been stalled since March.

-French President Emmanuel Macron expressed his disappointment to his Iranian counterpart Ebrahim Raisi at the lack of progress over talks.
+French President Emmanuel Macron expressed his disappointment to his Iranian counterpart Ebrahim Raisi at the lack of progress over talks, the Elysee Palace said on Saturday.
 The nuclear pact seemed near revival in March but talks were thrown into disarray partly over whether the United States might remove Iran’s Islamic Revolutionary Guard Corps (IRGC) from its Foreign Terrorist Organization list.
 The IRGC controls elite armed and intelligence forces that Washington accuses of a global terrorist campaign.

-The Biden administration has made clear it has no plan to drop the IRGC from the list, a step that would have limited practical effect but which would anger many U.S. lawmakers.

 Comments